Azure/terraform-azurerm-caf-enterprise-scale/README.md

   - Assign Subscriptions to Management Groups
   - Create custom Policy Definitions, Policy Set Definitions (Initiatives), and Policy Assignments (Enterprise-scale policies and customer-defined policies)
 - Identity and access management
-  - Create custom Role Definitions, and Role Assignments (Enterprise-scale policies and customer-defined roles)
+  - Create custom Role Definitions, and Role Assignments (Enterprise-scale roles and customer-defined roles)

 The following resource types are deployed and managed by this module: